Smarter Work HQ

 HubSpot vs GetResponse: Which is right for your business?

-HubSpot bundles CRM, email, and marketing automation into one platform; GetResponse focuses exclusively on email marketing and landing pages.
-The choice hinges on whether your team needs a unified contact hub or can operate efficiently with email as the primary tool.
+HubSpot bundles CRM, email, and marketing automation into one platform starting free; GetResponse focuses purely on email marketing and landing pages at lower cost per month.
+The choice hinges on whether your team needs unified contact management across sales and marketing, or whether email-only campaigns with light automation suffice.

 HubSpot